abhishek-kumar-code/Redfish_Public/Specification.md

 #### Event Subscriptions

-* The SPMA device shall check the privilege of the subscriber before pushing event data object to the destination
+* The Redfish device shall check the privilege of the subscriber before pushing event data object to the destination

-* The SPMA device shall encrypt event data when there is [Sensitive Data](#sensitive-data) in the event data object before pushing it
+* The Redfish device shall encrypt event data when there is [Sensitive Data](#sensitive-data) in the event data object before pushing it

-* The SPMA device may verify the destination for identity purposes before pushing event data object to the Destination
+* The Redfish device may verify the destination for identity purposes before pushing event data object to the Destination

 #### Privilege Model / Authorization

 * The Authorization subsystem has the following components to it
-  - Profiles - A Profile is a collection of Roles from the Authorization perspective (NOTE: Profiles per SPMA constitute more than Roles.
+  - Profiles - A Profile is a collection of Roles from the Authorization perspective (NOTE: Profiles per Redfish constitute more than Roles.
 REF: See section ... for more info.)
   - Roles - A Role is a collection of Privileges
   - Privileges - A Privileges is a permission to perform a specific action/ activity
     - NOTE: Specific sets of privileges can be assigned to a user without using/ modifying/ creating/ leveraging pre-canned roles
-* When a Profile like a System Profile is implemented all the required Roles per SPMA which constitute that Profile shall be implemented
+* When a Profile like a System Profile is implemented all the required Roles per Redfish which constitute that Profile shall be implemented
   - System Administrator and System Operator are 2 Roles are which are required to be implemented in the System Profile
-  - System Administrator - The user with this role monitors and configures the system and / or the SPMA device
+  - System Administrator - The user with this role monitors and configures the system and / or the Redfish device
-* When a Role like a System Operator is implemented all Privileges required per SPMA which constitute that Role are required to be implemented
+* When a Role like a System Operator is implemented all Privileges required per Redfish which constitute that Role are required to be implemented
-  - The Power Control privilege is required to be implemented per SPMA
+  - The Power Control privilege is required to be implemented per Redfish

 * User Management
-    * Assigning privileges to users, either local to the SPMA device or users / user groups from the directory services infrastructure like AD/ LDAP
+    * Assigning privileges to users, either local to the Redfish device or users / user groups from the directory services infrastructure like AD/ LDAP
       * Assign privileges individually (Users created by cherry-picking privileges) OR
-      * Assign privileges via pre-defined roles (Roles required by SPMA spec or OEM implementation) OR
+      * Assign privileges via pre-defined roles (Roles required by Redfish spec or OEM implementation) OR
       * Assign privileges via custom roles (End user admin defined roles which can be reused)